pattersam/citypulse-etl/docs/report.md

 A CLI tool allows the user to initialise an SQL database and run the ETL pipeline on the data hosted on the CityPulse website to populate the target database.

-Discussion into future potential uses higlights the flexibility of the tool as well as potentials for future improvements.
+Discussion into future potential uses highlights the flexibility of the tool as well as potentials for future improvements.